codepreeet/Ai-Based-Question-Level-classification-System/README.md

   year = {2025},
   note = {Undergraduate Final Year Project, Haldia Institute of Technology}
 }
-⭐️ If you find this useful, please star this repo!
+⭐️ If you find this project useful, please star this repository!

-This project implements an automated system for classifying the difficulty level and Bloom's Taxonomy level of exam questions using a traditional NLP approach.
-A dataset of over 1000 unique questions across Math, GK, Programming, and Computer Science was curated and preprocessed.
-Each question is converted to a TF-IDF vector and classified using a Support Vector Machine (SVM) model.
-The system achieves high accuracy, demonstrating that classical NLP models remain robust for small to medium datasets.
-This work supports automated question bank tagging, mock test systems, and intelligent tutoring.